OAmAr/UConn-Transpo/semat/semeat-4.md

 ### Performing

 Team working effeciently and effectively Adapt to changing context.
+Waste is continually eliminated.

 ### Action Items

 We need to decide when we can meet routinely to discuss progress outside of class.

+### Initiated

+Work initiator known and work constraints are clear.
+Priority of work is clear.

 ## Requirements